yanna-dee/Apple-Philippines-Market-Analysis-Sales-Customer-Behavior-and-Revenue-Optimization/README.md

 # E-commerce Sales Analysis by Product Category (SQL Project)
-## Project Overview
+## I. Project Overview
-This project analyzes e-commerce sales data using SQL (BigQuery) to evaluate product category performance, regional sales trends, and profitability.
+This project analyzes e-commerce sales data using SQL to evaluate product category performance, regional sales trends, and profitability.

+### Business Questions:
 The goal of the analysis is to identify:
 1. Top-performing product categories
 2. The most profitable categories
 3. Regional sales trends
 4. Key drivers of revenue and profit

-## Dataset Description
+## II.
+Dataset Description
 The dataset contains transactional sales data with the following columns:
 | Column       | Description                 |
 | ------------ | --------------------------- |